asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 ### Run the Sarek pipeline using a test dataset

-We will run the pipeline as a singularity on test data and call somatic mutations using Strelka2
+We will run the pipeline as a singularity on test data and call somatic mutations using Strelka2.
+This is a small test data which uses only part of one chromosome.
+You need to find what chromosome is that at the end.

 ```
 nextflow run nf-core/sarek -profile test,singularity --outdir results -r 3.3.0 --tools strelka